t6d/action_widget/README.md

 an action.
 When we think about the visual representation of a button, however, things get more complicated.
-While most people will agree to a certain degree on what can visually be considered a button and what is something else, people tend to have different ideas about a buttons's exact representation.
+While most people will agree to a certain degree on what can visually be considered a button and what is something else, people tend to have different ideas about a button's exact representation.
 There are buttons with icons, without icons, round ones, rectangular ones, and so on.
 Despite their different appearances, the functionality and in this sense the component's concept stays the same: when clicked an action is triggered.